 Final Expense Life Insurance

-If your main goal in getting a life insurance policy is to cover burial costs, then I’d recommend you buy a final expense life insurance policy.
-Final expense policies have low minimums, typically starting at $5,000, last your entire life, and are specifically bought to take care of final expenses, so that you don’t leave a burden to your loved ones when you die.
+If your primary goal in getting a life insurance policy is to cover burial costs, then I’d recommend you buy a final expense life insurance policy.
+Final expense policies have low minimums, typically starting at $5,000 and can go up to $25,000.
+These policies last your entire life and are specifically bought to take care of final expenses so that you don’t leave a burden to your loved ones when you die.